 Each interviewer brings unique experiences to the meeting.
 You will also be expected to go well beyond your own Colgate experience to best aid students in making informed decisions throughout their college searches.

-- When you are assigned an informational interview, please contact the student immediately.
+- When you have claimed the interview, please contact the student immediately.
 If you are unable to connect with the student, please notify the Office of Admission.

 - Offer to answer the student’s questions by arranging a personal interview.
 If you are unable to find a common time and place, a phone interview is acceptable.

 - If you agree to meet in person, make sure you choose a mutually agreed upon time and location that will be comfortable for the student.

 - To mark the interview as completed, log into the Alumni Portal, click on the pending interview and complete the interview evaluation form.